• Skip to primary navigation

 It can be difficult to stay focused during your IELTS Listening test, but it’s also extremely important if you want to score a Band 7 or above.

-Lots of teachers allow their students to listen to a recording 3 or 4 times.
-However, I would strongly recommend practising the exam under exam conditions and that means listening just once.
+Many teachers allow their students to listen to a recording 3 or 4 times.
+However, I strongly recommend practising the exam under exam conditions, which means listening just once.

 IELTS Listening Question Types